perandtim/perrys-memory-match-game/README.md

 With my added functionality of having a user-selectable number of starting cards, the layout began to get a mite bit messy looking depending on the number of cards the user was starting out-- depending on browser width and such placing cards in a flex table or equivalent didn't look good at different card number selections.
-Having the cards simply
+Having the cards displayed in one large card-wrapping row looked better.

 I had initially created a _CardTable_ component that would manage the deck of cards, but development got ugly attempting to have it maintain state between which two cards were selected and letting the parent "App.js" code know when the game